- What are flexible workspaces?

-Flexible office space gives businesses much more agility when it comes to catering to rapidly evolving customer and market expectations.
+Flexi space gives businesses much more agility when it comes to catering to rapidly evolving customer and market expectations.

 More equal opportunities

-Generally, businesses will pay a premium on flexible workspace rent in return for lower minimum terms, zero hassle, and good facilities.
-But this flexibility lets you grow or shrink your team (or even get rid of your office entirely!) at a month’s notice, rather than being tied in for 5-10 years—meaning you’ll only ever pay for the space you need at any one time.
+When you rent a flexible workspace, you’ll pay a slight premium on rent in exchange for zero hassle and competitive facilities.
+But since you can grow, shrink or even ditch the office altogether at a month’s notice, rather than being tied in for 5-10 years, you’ll only ever pay for the space you need at any one time.

 What size company suits flexible office space?

-Flexible office space is valuable to businesses of all sizes because of the choice and flexibility it offers.
+Flex workspace is valuable to businesses of all sizes because of the choice and flexibility it offers.
 So, whether you’re a startup, scaleup, SME or corporate, there’s bound to be a flexible workspace solution that’s right for you.

 Not sure where to start?
 We can help.
 If you’d like to learn more about what flexible workspace solutions are available to your business now, get in touch.

 What type of businesses can benefit from flexible office space?